 The new strategy for a better internet for kids (BIK+), adopted on 11 May 2022, will ensure that children are protected, respected and empowered online in the new Digital Decade, in line with the European Digital Principles.
-A child-friendly version of the BIK+ Strategy will soon be available.
+A child-friendly version of the BIK+ Strategy is also available.
 This new strategy builds on the first European Strategy for a Better Internet for Children (BIK).
 As much has changed technologically and in EU legislation since 2012, a compendium of relevant legislation is available.

 BIK+ reflects the contributions of a wide range of views, primarily those of children.
 Children will be involved in its implementation and monitoring.